yaramohamadi/Deep_Learning_Projects/Autoencoders for Downstream Tasks/README.md

-In this project, I compare performing downstream tasks by adding a linear classifier to the learnt representation with finetuned VGG16 or ResNet18 models.
+In this project, I compare performing downstream tasks in self-supervised learning by adding a linear classifier to the learnt representation with finetuned VGG16 or ResNet18 models.
 In the first part, I use an autoencoder as a pretext model to learn the representatations in a self-supervised fashion.
 In the second part I use PixelCNN auto-regressive generative model for the pretext.

 # Part 1